Louise Stolberg: Culture personality

-In 1776, she remarried count Cristian Günther Stolberg (1748-1821).
+In 1776, she remarried Count Christian of Stolberg-Stolberg (1748-1821).
 In 1777, Stolberg became county governor of Tremsbüttel in Holstein.
 Her second marriage was a love match; the couple married for mutual love and became very happy, though poor and childless.
 Until 1797, they lived in Tremsbüttel in Holstein, where her spouse was a local administrator and where she hosted a salon described as a centre for the German-Danish cultural world.
 She corresponded with many of the leading figures within the literal and political world in Denmark and Germany, among them Goethe.
 She also wrote a play, Emil (1782).

 She was an advisor to her brothers, the politicians Christian Ditlev Frederik Reventlow and Johan Ludvig Reventlow, and contributed in the preparations of the coup of 1784, which deposed the Danish regency and brought the Bernstorff-Reventlow-Schimmelmann party to power.

 She is interred in Horslunde Graveyard on Lolland.